-As argued at the beginning of this section (and verified in our preliminary studies), typical convolutional layers are insufficient for capturing the information that is essential in ARC tasks.
-Therefore, we abandon fully convolutional processing in favor of encoding rasters as one-dimensional sequences of tokens that convey information about pixels.
-Our raster encoder is based on an attention module that allows processing rasters of different sizes, which is required when solving ARC tasks (see, e.g., the task shown in Fig. 2).
 Prior to the sequential processing block, the data undergoes a preprocessing with two 2D convolutional layers.
 The layers preserve the spatial dimensions of the input tensor, ensuring that both height and width remain unchanged, which is essential due to extremely small rasters in the dataset.
-On the other hand, the information about the raster size itself, often crucial for solving the task, is also conveyed by the length of the sequence.
+The information about the raster size itself, often crucial for solving the task, is also conveyed by the length of the sequence.

-Each pixel resulting from the last convolutional layer gives rise to a separate token, tagged with the color and (x, y)coordinates, the latter acting as input to a positional embedding layer, architecturally similar to those employed in transformer models [25], but adapted for a 2D spatial context.
+Our raster encoder is based on an attention module that allows processing rasters of different sizes, which is required when solving ARC tasks (see, e.g., the task shown in Fig. 2).
+Each pixel resulting from the last convolutional layer gives rise to a separate token, tagged with the color and (x, y) coordinates, the latter acting as input to a positional embedding layer, architecturally similar to those employed in transformer models [26], but adapted for a 2D spatial context.
 This embedding strategy allows the model to explicitly incorporate spatial information into its representation of the input data.
-The resulting tokens are flattened into a onedimensional sequence (see the left part of Fig. 3), which is then processed by a series of eight self-attention blocks.
+The resulting tokens are flattened into a one-dimensional sequence (see the left part of Fig. 3), which is then processed by a series of eight self-attention blocks.
 Subsequently, a global average pooling operation reduces the final sequence to a single, fixed-size vector, yielding a compact representation of the raster.
 These raster representations are then passed to the demonstration encoder.